 (5) A School District that has received a Certificate of Qualification, but did not request Qualified Bonds to be included under the Certificate of Qualification, may submit an amended request at least one month prior to the scheduled issuance date for any Qualified Bonds requesting an amended Certificate of Qualification that specifically covers the Qualified Bonds, which request shall include the information required for such bonds in OAR 170-063-0000(2).
-OST shall act upon such request within five business days.
+OST shall act upon such request within 5 business days.

 (6) School Districts to Provide Information Specific to Each Bond Issued Under the Program.
 A School District which has received a Certificate of Qualification may, while the Certificate of Qualification is in effect, obtain the state's guaranty of a series of its bonds under the Guaranty Program, by:

-(a) Fully complying with Oregon Administrative Rule 170-61-0000 (Notice and Reporting Requirements by Public Bodies When Issuing Bonds), including providing notification on MDAC Form 1 to OST at least 10 days prior to the marketing of any bonds referencing participation in the Guaranty Program, for the bonds which will be guaranteed (this may be submitted simultaneously with information described in section (2) of this rule);
+(a) Fully complying with Oregon Administrative Rule 170-061-0000 (Notice and Reporting Requirements by Public Bodies When Issuing Bonds), including providing notification on MDAC Form 1 to OST at least 10 business days prior to the marketing of any bonds referencing participation in the Guaranty Program, for the bonds which will be guaranteed (this may be submitted simultaneously with information described in section (2) of this rule);

 (A) A copy of a resolution adopted by the board or governing body of the School District, authorizing the School District to issue the bonds and participate in the Guaranty Program;

 (B) An opinion from a Nationally Recognized Bond Counsel Firm that the bonds, when issued, will be general obligation bonds as defined in the Act, and will be valid and binding obligations of the issuer;